arizn-network/arizn-network-consensus-contracts/README.md

       ✓ swaps keys if voting already exists (237ms)
     #removeMiningKey
       ✓ should remove miningKey (387ms)
-      ✓ removes validator from poaConsensus (413ms)
+      ✓ removes validator from ariznConsensus (413ms)
       ✓ should still enforce removal of votingKey to 0x0 even if voting key didnot exist (332ms)
     #removeVotingKey
       ✓ should remove votingKey (332ms)